krispi-id/krispi-id.github.io/_posts/tips/2017-07-29-effectuation-part-1.md

 Because when an imaginary end they chose became reality, they know they’ll find new means anyway---which implies to new imaginary ends (read: new directions to move).

-Because the new directions in one time might be very radically different to each other & also they evolve over time, they know, having a fixed and clear goal is useless.
+Because the new ends in one time might be very radically different to each other & also they evolve over time, they know, having a fixed and clear goal is useless.

 That's why, the word ‘end’ suits better than 'goal'.